fortinetdev/terraform-provider-fortios/website/docs/r/fortios_vpnipsec_phase1.html.markdown

 * `ipv4_dns_server2` - IPv4 DNS server 2.
 * `ipv4_dns_server3` - IPv4 DNS server 3.
 * `internal_domain_list` - One or more internal domain names in quotes separated by spaces.
 The structure of `internal_domain_list` block is documented below.
+* `dns_suffix_search` - One or more DNS domain name suffixes in quotes separated by spaces.
+The structure of `dns_suffix_search` block is documented below.
 * `ipv4_wins_server1` - WINS server 1.
 * `ipv4_wins_server2` - WINS server 2.
 * `ipv4_exclude_range` - Configuration Method IPv4 exclude ranges.
 The structure of `ipv4_exclude_range` block is documented below.